 Benefits of Dedicated IPs - Why should you use a dedicated IP address?

-However, even though shared Internet Protocol addresses will save you money and are generally more comfortable and less time consuming to set up, there are various significant benefits of getting yourself a dedicated IP.
+However, even though shared Internet Protocol addresses will save you money and are generally more comfortable and less time-consuming to set up, getting yourself a dedicated IP has various significant benefits.

 1. No more sharing

-Dedicated IP address, of course, means you aren’t sharing with anyone, so you get everything for yourself.
+A dedicated IP address means you aren’t sharing with anyone, so you get everything for yourself.
 Effectively, your websites and domains will have complete access to all the computing resources - such as processing power and RAM - all for yourself.

 2. More resources and zero downtime